Azure/AzureStackHCI-Supportability/TSG/LCM/access-denied-lcm-user.md

 Import-Module "C:\Program Files\WindowsPowerShell\Modules\Microsoft.AS.Infra.Security.SecretRotation\Microsoft.AS.Infra.Security.ActionPlanExecution.psm1" -DisableNameChecking

 # Convert the SecureString password to an encrypted standard string
-# This step may need adjustment depending on your actual encryption requirements
 $encryptedPassword = $credential.GetNetworkCredential().Password | Protect-CmsMessage -To "CN=DscEncryptionCert"

 # Validate credentials in ECE